Tributary system of China: Legitimacy

+Autonomy

+In practice, the tribute system only became formalized during the early years of the Ming dynasty.
+Actors within the "tribute system" were virtually autonomous and carried out their own agendas despite sending tribute; as was the case with Japan, Korea, Ryukyu, and Vietnam.
+Chinese influence on tributary states was almost always non-interventionist in nature and tributary states "normally could expect no military assistance from Chinese armies should they be invaded".

+Tribute

+The "tribute" entailed a foreign court sending envoys and exotic products to the Chinese emperor.
+The emperor then gave the envoys gifts in return and permitted them to trade in China.
+Presenting tribute involved theatrical subordination but usually not political subordination.
+The political sacrifice of participating actors was simply "symbolic obeisance".
 Nor were states that sent tribute forced to mimic Chinese institutions, for example in cases such as the Inner Asians, who basically ignored the trappings of Chinese government.
 Instead they manipulated Chinese tribute practices for their own financial benefit.

 The gifts doled out by the Ming emperor and the trade permits granted were of greater value than the tribute itself, so tribute states sent as many tribute missions as they could.
 In 1372, the Hongwu Emperor restricted tribute missions from Joseon and six other countries to just one every three years.
 The Ryukyu Kingdom was not included in this list, and sent 57 tribute missions from 1372 to 1398, an average of two tribute missions per year.
 Since geographical density and proximity was not an issue, regions with multiple kings such as the Sultanate of Sulu benefited immensely from this exchange.

-This also caused odd situations such as the Turpan Khanate simultaneously raiding Ming territory and offering tribute at the same time because they were eager to obtain the emperor's gifts, which were given in the hope that it might stop the raiding.
+After 1435, the Ming dynasty urged foreign delegations to leave and stopped offering transport assistance for visiting missions.
+The size of delegations was restricted from hundreds of people to less than a dozen and the frequency of tributary missions was also reduced.

+The practice of giving gifts of greater value than the tribute itself was not practiced by the Mongol-led Yuan dynasty court with Goryeo.
+Gifts conferred by the Yuan were worth a fraction of the tribute offered by Goryeo.